openstack-infra/storyboard/doc/source/install/development.rst

 Installing the Javascript-based web client
 ==========================================

-1. To build and start the web client, make sure you have the following packages installed locally:
+1. To build and start the web client, you will need either of these dependency sets installed locally:

+   * *Option 1:*

+     * Python 2.6 or 2.7
+     * NodeJS v0.10.29 or newer
+     * NPM v1.3.10 or newer

+     (Ubuntu Trusty packages are sufficient, even though they indicate an older version).

-   * Xvfb
+   * *Option 2:*

      * GCC 4.2 or newer
      * Python 2.6 or 2.7
      * GNU Make 3.81 or newer
      * libexecinfo (FreeBSD and OpenBSD only)

 2. Clone storyboard::